MichaelGenchev/SmartHomeSystem/README.md

   └──────────────────┘ └──────────────────┘ └──────────────────┘
            │                 │                 │
   ┌──────────────────┐ ┌──────────────────┐ ┌──────────────────┐
-  │     MongoDB      │ │    PostgreSQL    │ │  Other Databases │
+  │     PostgreSQL   | │  PostgreSQL      │ │  Other Databases │
   └──────────────────┘ └──────────────────┘ └──────────────────┘
 ```